EFFECTIVE EPI MANAGEMENT

 90 lb – 3/8 tsp 120 lb – 1/2 tsp

-• Also, although not clinical proven, what has been observed by diligent pet owners is that some are able to completely remove a SID/SIBO-prone dog from antibiotics through a methodical process at the end of 45 days of Tylosin, then instead of stopping completely, slowly reduce the antibiotic dose before stopping completely.
+Be sure to add a pre+probiotic product about halfway through the Tylosin regimen to increase population and bacterial variety. - Also, although not clinical proven, what has been observed by diligent pet owners is that some are able to completely remove a SID/SIBO-prone dog from antibiotics through a methodical process at the end of 45 days of Tylosin: instead of stopping completely, slowly reduce the antibiotic dose before stopping completely.

-• In a recent study the use of fructooligosaccharides (FOS) in the diet showed a lasting advantageous effect.
+- In a recent study the use of fructooligosaccharides (FOS) in the diet showed a longer lasting advantageous effect.
 This syndrome is also a potential target for probiotic therapy but one must be careful when administering prebiotics.
-However, please know that too much FOS can cause the opposite effect!
-Per Dr. Jorge Steiner of Texas A&M University “…unrealistic expectations have been replaced with well-defined requirements for probiotics and controlled studies of their beneficial effects.
+However, again, please know that too much FOS can cause the opposite effect!
+Per Dr. Jorg Steiner of Texas A&M University “…unrealistic expectations have been replaced with well-defined requirements for probiotics and controlled studies of their beneficial effects.
 A probiotic must be efficacious.
 In order to be efficacious, the bacteria must reach the intestinal lumen.
 This requires that the bacterial species being used in the formulation are both acid- and bile-acid resistant.
 Also, the bacterial species of the probiotic preparation should adhere to the intestinal mucosa to prolong the time of interaction.

-• When possible use a 3rdparty laboratory such as http://www.consumerlab.com/ to verify product “claims”
+- When possible use a 3rdparty laboratory such as http://www.consumerlab.com/ to verify product “claims”

 B12 (Cobalamin Deficiency)